dnotes/sveltecms/README.md

 **If you want to use YAML** instead of JSON for storing SvelteCMS configuration, you will want to install and configure `@rollup/plugin-yaml`.
-This is recommended at present because some relatively common functionality must still be configured manually.

 * Install the plugin: \
     `npm install @rollup/plugin-yaml`